eth4n22/tp/docs/DeveloperGuide.md

    a `BookManager` called catalogueManager, a `ShelvesManager` to manage the books on shelves, as well as a `UndoManager` to faciliate undoing of past user interactions.
    - Whenever a book-operation comes e.g `add`, both the global catalogue of books as well as the shelves will be modified.
-     (In this case, the book is added to the global catalogue and the relevant shelf based on its `Genre`)
+     (In this case, the book is added to the global catalogue and the relevant shelf based on its `Genre`).

 2. **Design**